Code-Institute-Submissions/backpackers/README.md

 ##### Media

-All images and contents have been obtained through different seraches throug [Google](www.google.com) and [Wikipedia](https://en.wikipedia.org/wiki/English_Wikipedia).
+All images and contents have been obtained through different searches through [Google](www.google.com) and [Wikipedia](https://en.wikipedia.org/wiki/English_Wikipedia).